LandRegistry-Attic/flask-examples/README.md

 +-- appname (the actual application)
 |       +-- __init__.py  (do your application setup here)
 |       +-- models.py (you could if you like keep persitent domain classes here)
 |       +-- server.py (this is where your route decorators live.
-You don't have to call it server, but it's a good a name as any I reckon.)
+You don't have to call it server, but it's a good a name
+|       +-- static (static assets folder)
+|       +-- templates (jinja templates)
 +-- config.py
 +-- manage.py (flask script commands)
 +-- migrations (this app has a database hence migration files are a fine idea)